-To answer the question, blogging has opened me a new journey in my life.
+To answer the question, blogging has opened me to a new journey in my life.
 As you can imagine from my previous topics like, Becoming A Single Parent, Single Parenting Facts and Being Pregnant With HIV, you could understand that life as a single mum with disabilities has not been easy.
 It has been a very lonely and challenging journey.
-You could tell that I like to talk about my feelings and I don’t hold anything back.
+You could tell that I like to talk about my feelings, and I don’t hold anything back.

 When I was a teenager at school, I was bullied.
 The only thing that kept me going was a ‘Journal’.
 I made it become my best friend/guardian angel in this journal.
 I wrote everything about how I felt, from being bullied to the teachers, friends, and boy I had a crush on.
 It made me feel better because it was my words where I say things as I like to tell them, and no one judged me for it.

 Blogging gave me peace to know that people enjoy my topics, and they can relate too.
 Up until adult life, I used a journal.
 When I became an adult, I stopped because my friends told me that you’re expected to be strong and be grown-up about every issue you may have as an adult.

 I feel this doesn’t seem right because we are human at the end of the day.
 We have a right to feel a certain way about certain things, no matter how minor the issue may be.
 Blogging has given me a space to express my feelings, just like the teenage journal did.
 I am also open to new topics and learning new things about life.